conan-io/docs/installation.rst

     - In **Linux**, you may need **sudo** permissions to install Conan globally.
     - We strongly recommend using **virtualenvs** (virtualenvwrapper works great) for everything related to Python.
       (check https://virtualenvwrapper.readthedocs.io/en/stable/, or https://pypi.org/project/virtualenvwrapper-win/ in Windows)
+      With Python 3, the built-in module ``venv`` can also be used instead (check https://docs.python.org/3/library/venv.html).
-      If not using a **virtualenv** it is possible that conan dependencies will conflict with previously existing dependencies, specially if you are using Python for other purposes.
+      If not using a **virtualenv** it is possible that conan dependencies will conflict with previously existing dependencies, especially if you are using Python for other purposes.
     - In **Windows** and Python 2.7, you may need to use **32bit** python distribution (which is the Windows default), instead of 64 bit.
     - In **OSX**, especially the latest versions that may have **System Integrity Protection**, pip may fail.
 Try using virtualenvs, or